GtkWidget is the base class all widgets in GTK derive from.

-It manages the widget lifecycle, states and style.
+It manages the widget lifecycle, layout, states and style.

 GTK uses a height-for-width (and width-for-height) geometry management system.
 Height-for-width means that a widget can change how much